-The ACVR examination in diagnostic imaging is a two part examination composed of the Preliminary Examination and the Certifying Examination.
+The ACVR Examination in Diagnostic Imaging is a two-part examination composed of the Preliminary Examination and the Certifying Examination.
 A candidate must pass the Preliminary Examination according to the criteria set forth in this document in order to qualify to sit the Certifying Examination.
 A candidate who passes the Certifying Examination is eligible to become a Diplomate of the American College of Veterinary Radiology.
-Diplomate status is ultimately conferred by a vote of the ACVR Executive Council.
+Diplomate status is ultimately conferred by majority vote of the ACVR Executive Council.

-Images will be used in the examination and may include normal or abnormal cases.
+Images will be used in the examination and will include normal and abnormal cases.
+Sample ACVR Preliminary Examination Questions are published on the ACVR website under ACVR Preliminary Examination.
 While emphasis is given to the dog, cat and horse, other species will be included where appropriate and noted.
-The current literature relevant to examination sections and diagnostic imaging is a source of examination material.
+The current literature relevant to examination sections and diagnostic imaging is a source of examination material (see Resource List for ACVR Preliminary Examination, included with Qualifying (Preliminary?)
+Study Guide.
 In addition, past literature pertinent to specific radiographic techniques, special procedures, radiobiology and alternate imaging are used for questions.
 While there is no stated specific time limit regarding the literature, particularly for Veterinary Radiology & Ultrasound, outdated, obsolete, or obscure material is avoided.

 The Preliminary Examination is a criterion referenced examination.
 The philosophy of a criterion referenced examination is based on the concept that candidates are measured against an absolute standard that represents critical skill and knowledge.
 The difficulty of each item on the examination is the basis for establishing the initial standard on a Benchmark Scale.
 The data from the examination is used to establish a Benchmark Scale, and the criterion referenced standard is transcribed to determine a pass point represented in scaled score points.
 Future tests are equated to the Benchmark Scale and criterion referenced pass point after differences in the difficulty of the test have been taken into account.